 At first glance, the condensation on the surfaces of your home could almost look like a water leak.
 But even when you turn off the water supply to your home, the condensation problem persists.

 Inside the home, condensation still occurs in the same conditions as it does outside.
 In other words, a cold surface and warm, moist air must meet.
-The cold surface causes the warm air to cool down, which will then make it contract.
+The cold surface causes the warm air to cool down, making it contract.
 This condenses the moisture in the air, leading to drippy windows and stained ceilings.

 Before you notice condensation throughout the rest of the home, you’re most likely to see it on your windows.
-If you constantly rub your shirt sleeve on your windows to defog them, even when the weather isn’t rainy or wet, then your home is too humid.
+If you constantly rub your shirt sleeve on your windows to defog them, your home is too humid, even when the weather isn’t rainy or wet.
 It will likely only be a matter of time before other surfaces become slick with condensation.

 Even though windows are the litmus test for humidity issues, window condensation can have other causes.
 If your windows are old, the seals can begin to break down.
 This allows outdoor air inside.

-If you only have one window that has a condensation issue, then it’s more than likely that the window seal is old and should be replaced.
-When most of your windows are foggy all the time, then it’s your home’s humidity that’s the problem.
+If you only have one window with a condensation issue, then it’s more likely that the window seal is old and should be replaced.
+When most of your windows are foggy all the time, then your home’s humidity is the problem.

-However, if all your windows are foggy, or if the water drippage is occurring on your ceilings, walls, and/or floors, you must do something about it.
+However, if all your windows are foggy or water drippage occurs on your ceilings, walls, and/or floors, you must do something about it.
 Here’s why.